xttrust/Tech-Master-Quiz/README.md

 ![TechMasterQuiz Logo](https://placehold.co/220x90?text=TechMasterQuiz+Logo)

 TechMasterQuiz game, a challenge for tech fans!
 Test your computer knowledge in a game about digital tech and computer questions on our quiz platform.
-Show off your inner tech expert and demonstrate your skills in this fun and educational adventure.
+Demonstrate your skills in this fun and educational adventure.

 TechMasterQuiz is designed for individuals eager to test their computer knowledge and for those keen on expanding their understanding of computers.